mapbox/osm-jalisco/README.md

 ## Sourcing the data

-All geo data was obtained in shapefile format from the Sistem de Informacion Territorial del Estado de Jalisco ([SITEL](http://sitel.jalisco.gob.mx/index2.php)) website. nd made availabe to OSM with [permission from Carlos Ruiz](https://gist.github.com/2648407/d5c5f6af02d1670ae1c839a6de0b9650997490f8).
+All geo data was obtained in shapefile format from the Sistem de Informacion Territorial del Estado de Jalisco ([SITEL](http://sitel.jalisco.gob.mx/index2.php)) website and made availabe to OSM with [permission from Carlos Ruiz](https://gist.github.com/2648407/d5c5f6af02d1670ae1c839a6de0b9650997490f8).
 We wrote the python scripts to translate each file's metadata into appropriate OSM tagging, using [pnorman's](https://github.com/pnorman) version of [ogr2osm](http://wiki.openstreetmap.org/wiki/Ogr2osm#pnorman.27s_updated_version) to convert to ````.osm```` format with the following command:

 ````python ogr2osm.py /your/file/path/Camino_2011.shp -t /your/file/path/jalisco-caminos.py````